SonarSource/helm-chart-sonarqube/charts/sonarqube-dce/README.md

 ### PodMonitor

 If a Prometheus Operator is deployed in your cluster, you can enable a PodMonitor resource with `ApplicationNodes.prometheusMonitoring.podMonitor.enabled`.
 It scrapes the Prometheus endpoint `/api/monitoring/metrics` exposed by the SonarQube application.

+## OpenShift

+The chart can be installed on OpenShift by setting `OpenShift.enabled=true`.
+Among the others, please note that this value will disable the initContainer that performs the settings required by Elasticsearch (see [here](#elasticsearch-prerequisites)).
+Furthermore, we strongly recommend following the [Production Use Case guidelines](#production-use-case).

+### Route definition

+If you want to make your application publicly visible with Routes, you can set `route.enabled` to true.
+Please check the [configuration details](#route) to customize the Route base on your needs.

 ## Autoscaling